abemscac/pies-doc/docs/vue3/unwrap-nested-ref.md

 The above pseudocode just sums everything up!
 Take your time to read and understand the pseudocode, hopefully it will give you a decent understanding of how the unwrap mechanism works in `reactive()`!

-We'll just highlight some commonly seen scenarios, and things you should pay attention to below.
+Below here we'll just highlight some commonly seen scenarios, and things you should pay attention to.

 ## Collections